Teddy Keizer

 Teddy Keizer, aka Cave Dog, is an Oregon record holder in the world of speed hiking/climbing.
 He is perhaps best known for his record time in completing the Colorado Mighty Mountain Megamarathon, which he did in 10 days, 20 hours, and 26 minutes in September 2000.
 After many failed attempts by others, his record was finally broken after 15 years by Andrew Hamilton.

 Keizer also has held speed records for the New York Adirondack 46 High Peaks, the New York Catskills 35, the New Hampshire White Mountain Four Thousand Footers and The Barkley.
-Keizer has appeared in multiple national media outlets including the New York Times and the Outdoor Life Network.
+Keizer has appeared in national media outlets including the New York Times and the Outdoor Life Network.

 Background

 Keizer grew up in Coos Bay, Oregon, USA.
 His family enjoyed outdoor adventures such as hiking and skiing.

 Keizer attended and graduated from Brown University with degrees in Political Science and Biology.

 Hiking and climbing speed records

 After graduating from college, Keizer had the option of moving to Washington, D.C. to work as a staffer in Patrick Kennedy's office.
 However, friends convinced him that he needed more real world experience if he wanted to be an effective politician.
 Keizer spent the next several years traveling around the United States taking a variety of jobs so that he could better understand how people live.
 During his travels he moved to Crested Butte, Colorado to work at the Grand Butte Hotel as an accountant.

 Since he was only working a few hours each week, Keizer made a minimal amount of money and slept in snow caves to reduce his expenses.
 At that time, one of his good friends went by the name Scurvy Dog.
-Because of his connection to Scurvy Dog and habit of sleeping in snow caves, Keizer got the nickname Cave Dog, by which he is still commonly referred to.
+Because of his connection to Scurvy Dog and habit of sleeping in snow caves, Keizer got the nickname Cave Dog, by which he is still commonly referred.